Approved by Trustees: 22nd October 2019

 9.6 Where this has previously been made clear to candidates, the interview may take the form of a two-part selection process and candidates will only be asked to remain for the second part where performance in the first part has been at least good.

 9.7 In addition to the standard questions drawn up in advance and used to interview all candidates, the Interview Panel may ask any additional individual question necessary to clarify any gap in employment history or clarify a point made in the letter of application.
+Any discrepancies between the information supplied by the candidate and that provided in the references will also be explored.
 This relates in particular to satisfying the panel about any matters relating to safeguarding.

 9.8 All unsuccessful candidates will be offered feedback on their performance (verbally or by email).

 9.9 The Interview Panel may record their notes relating to each candidate’s performance, to inform discussions at the end of the interviews and so that agreed strengths and weaknesses can be fed back to any candidate who desires feedback.
 These notes will be retained for 12 months.